RabbitSeries/AdventofCode/2023Java/Day20/mermaid.md

 ## Keypoint

-There is exactly one low pulse sent to rm (the module before rx) in each part.
+There is exactly one low pulse sent to rm (the module before rx) in each part(I haven't figured out why).

 ```txt
 Solution 1: 800830848